 Folks, if it hasn’t happened yet, get your dogs off cereal-based dry dog food.
 On high dose carbohydrate dry food you are fueling fat deposits and growing your dogs at a maximal rate, on joints that have been starved of nutrition.
 Feed dogs species-appropriate fresh meat on the bone and you can avoid some terrible unpleasantness down the way.

 Hope this helps.

 I have spent a lot of time building up my knowledge.
 From a doctorate in animal behaviour and nutrition to years in guide dogs and the last seven year inside and out of the pet food industry, I have always provided all my information free to the public, articles that I spend a lot of time putting together.
 While it’s clearly a passion of mine the fact remains, I can’t do this and a steady job at the same time.
 Without a salary or fancy sponsorship, I am left trying to moentise my site as much as I can without pushing on you horrible adverts for car loans and crap pet products.
-One way I do this is by tracking some of the links to products I recommend (where Amazon will give me 7% of your first purchase).
+One way I do this is by tracking some of the links to products I recommend (as an Amazon Associate I then earn from qualifying those purchases).
 Now I’m going to put a donation button at the bottom of each article.
 If this article helped you in any way and you feel you’d like to give me the price of a cup of coffee (€3), please free to do exactly that.
 If you’re strapped and can’t afford it, I can totally sympathise, you’re free to read on, no questions asked.
 We’re glad to have you on board spreading the word regardless.